Jerome Coopersmith: Theatrical career

 Coopersmith continued bringing children's stories to the stage with his musical adaption of Johann David Wyss's "Swiss Family Robinson".
 The play was produced by the prestigious team of Barry and Fran Weissler, who later went on to produce many Broadway musical hits.
-Coopersmith's "Swiss Family Robinson" toured with the Weissler's National Theater Company, known for bringing high quality plays to high school, college and adult audiences with professional casts throughout America.
+Coopersmith's "Swiss Family Robinson" toured with the Weisslers' National Theater Company, known for bringing high quality plays to high school, college and adult audiences with professional casts throughout America.

 In 1991, Coopersmith collaborated with Lucy Freeman to co-author "The Mystery of Anna O", a full-length non-musical play about the first person in the world ever to be psychoanalyzed.
 "Anna O" was a code name given to the young Austrian woman, so treated to protect her identity, as mental Illness was considered shameful in those days.
 The play was produced off-Broadway at the John Houseman Studio Theater in the fall of 1992.